ilya-galperin/SF-EvictionTracker/README.md

 - Once the API load to S3 is complete, data is moved into RDS into a "raw" schema and moves through a staging schema for processing
 - ETL job execution is complete once data is moved from the staging schema into the final production tables

-DAGs and Customer Airflow Operators -
+DAGs and Custom Airflow Operators -

 [DAG Image]